DHJariwala/advance_python_calculator/README.md

 ```bash
 touch .env
 ```
-Inside the `.env` file add the following environment variables
+Inside the `.env` file add the following environment variables.
+You can change the values as per your choice.
 ```bash
 CALCULATOR_HISTORY_FOLDER_PATH = 'data'
 CALCULATOR_HISTORY_FILE_NAME = 'calculator_history.csv'